jup-ag/space-station/guides/2-jupiter-swap/1-swap.md

 ![Jup Swap 10](../img/jup-swap/jup-swap-8.png 'The collapsable "Price Info" menu shows granular details for price impact, transaction fee, and deposit amount.')

-1. **Exchange rate for the selected tokens:** This is the current exchange rate, based on the on-chain prices for the selected input and output tokens, along with a comparison against Coingecko Price API.
+1. **Exchange Rate for the Selected Tokens:** This is the current exchange rate, based on the on-chain prices for the selected input and output tokens, along with a comparison against Coingecko Price API.
 2. **Price Impact:** [Price Impact](./price-impact-slippage-price-warning#price-impact) is influenced by the available liquidity to settle the trade, and the larger the trade the larger the price impact on the selected assets.
 3. **Minimum Received:** Minimum received takes into account the slippage setting and and market liquidity to compute the minimum amount that the user will receive even with maximum price fluctuations during a successful swap.
 4. **Max Transaction Fee** This is the maximum fee you will pay to execute the quoted transaction.
 This takes into account your selected fee settings.